 Energy Trap: If you opt for a fast-digesting breakfast of refined carbs and sugar (think cereal, bagels, doughnuts, all-fruit smoothies, highly sweetened coffee), you’ll trigger the first of what will likely be many erratic, up-and-down cycles of energy as your blood glucose (sugar) spikes and falls.
 Skipping breakfast altogether may trigger overeating later.

 After drinking a glass or two of water, try a breakfast of pasture-raised eggs, which deliver slow-digesting protein (add veggies to help stabilize blood glucose), or a bowl of cooked steel-cut oats garnished with nuts, fresh berries, and organic whole milk to steady your blood sugar.
-(See “From Bland to Grand” for ideas on upgrading your morning oatmeal.)
+(See “5 Healthy On-the-Go Breakfasts” for ideas to start your day off right.)

 Load up smoothies with protein-rich ingredients like almond butter, protein powder, or yogurt, and add fiber with kale, spinach, and parsley.
 (For a protein-packed smoothie recipe, go to “Learn How to Make a Whole-Food Protein Smoothie“.)
-Try taking your coffee black.
+Try taking your coffee black (or switch to tea).

 For healthy fats, Axe recommends coconut oil, which is composed of medium-chain fatty acids that go directly to the liver, where they’re immediately converted to energy.
 He’s also an advocate of avocados: “Avocados are full of monounsaturated fats, which are shown to reverse insulin resistance and regulate blood-sugar levels,” he says.